 - music listening

-In such case the more important number to pay attention to is the speed of a CPU core rather than number of cores available.
+In such case the more important number to pay attention to is the speed of a the core rather than number of cores available.

 Multi-threaded workload involve more resource demanding tasks, such as: